Pancreatic Cancer Research Projects

 Therapy prior to surgery

 The goal of the Pancreatic Cancer Moon Shot's neoadjuvant platform is to evaluate novel therapeutic agents in the neoadjuvant setting to enhance resectability and survival in our patients.
-This coming year we will conduct a series of trials geared towards patients with resectable, borderline resectable or locally advanced disease.
-Each trial will be accompanied by extensive blood- and tissue-based analysis, including long-term monitoring, in order to unravel the underpinnings of response and resistance to particular treatments.
+We have conducted a series of trials geared towards patients with resectable, borderline resectable or locally advanced disease.
+Each trial was accompanied by extensive blood- and tissue-based analysis, including long-term monitoring, in order to unravel the underpinnings of response and resistance to particular treatments.

 Early detection through biomarkers and imaging

-There is clear evidence that diagnosis of PDAC at earlier, resectable stages has a profoundly favorable impact on disease prognosis.
+There is clear evidence that diagnosis of pancreatic ductal adenocarcinoma (PDAC) at earlier, resectable stages has a profoundly favorable impact on disease prognosis.
 To detect pancreatic cancer earlier, we’re using three parallel efforts:

 - Analysis of patient samples to define tumor signatures that can be used in a blood-based biomarker test to uncover early-stage PDAC